(Disclosure: Some of the links below may be affiliate links)

 From the web application, you can do everything:

 - Buy and sell shares

 - See your portfolio results

 - See information about a stock or position

 - See general information about the market

 - Manage your account

-I think like the web application could give a bit more information on the shares and the portfolio.
+The web application could give more information on the shares and the portfolio.
 Some better statistics and graphs on my returns would be great.

-One thing I would like to see in the DEGIRO application is some more transparency for fees.
+One thing I would like to see in the DEGIRO application is more transparency in fees.
 For instance, you cannot see how much you have paid for currency transaction fees.
-For each transaction, there should be a breakdown of all the fees incurred on that transaction.
+For each transaction, there should be a breakdown of all the fees incurred.

 DEGIRO also has a mobile application.